 2. Adam and Eve were originally perfect, and able to talk to God directly, but because of this sin they fell.
 They were then spiritually dirty, and dead in sin.
 Every part of their body and soul was now polluted.

 3. Because they were the first parents, they passed down the guilt and death and pollution to all their children.
 And since then, it’s been passed down from parent to child, right through all the generations.

 4. All actual sins come from this original sin, a pollution which makes us totally unable and unwilling to do good.
 In fact, we oppose all good, and lean completely towards evil.

 5. This polluted nature of ours remains in us during this life, even after we’re born again.
 Even though it’s forgiven and put to death through Christ, our pollution and all the effects of it are truly sin.

-6. Every sin breaks God’s righteous law and is contrary to it – both the original sin of Adam and Eve, and all the actual sins done after that.
+6. Every sin breaks God’s righteous law and is contrary to it – both the original sin Adam and Eve passed down to us, and all the actual sins done after that.
 Every sin makes the sinner guilty, and as a result he comes under God’s great anger and the curse of the law.
 He is then ruled by death and spiritual misery – misery both now and eternally.